-There are two versions of kompot – warm made of dry fruits and cold made of fresh fruits.
+There are two versions of this fruit drink – warm made of dry fruits and cold made of fresh fruits.

 The warm version – kompot z suszu is a very typical thing to put on a Christmas table.
 Not so long ago there were no oranges or mandarines in Poland (even when I was born they weren’t available!) so the base was dry plums instead.

-According to beliefs, they chased away evil powers and ensure longevity.
+According to beliefs, they chased away evil powers and ensured longevity.
 Apples, which are a famous symbol of love and peace, were also added to kompot.

 In addition, pears were supposed to keep us strong and attract money.
 If someone had figs, he would gladly add them to the pot, because they meant fertility and even immortality.

 Personally, I think the simpler the better and the recipe below is for the summer version of kompot.

 It can be served warm or cold, depending on the preferences and while the recipe will vary depending on the fruits you use and who makes it, it’s something you can adjust based on what you like and the season.

 - 8 cups of water